-Data sampled during a field experiment dedicated to fog process studies carried out at the ANDRA (the French National Radioactive Waste Management Agency) atmospheric platform located in Houdelaincourt (48.5623N; 5.5055E) in the North-East of France during the winter 2016-2017 are used in this study.
-The experimental site was chosen due to the high occurence of fogs and the possibility to take advantage of a 120 m instrumented tower.
-A large range of in-situ instrumentation was deployed during the six-month experiment: visibility sensors, liquid water content and droplet size distribution measurements, temperature and relative humidity measurements at different levels above ground (10 m, 50 m, 120 m).
-In addition to insitu measurements, a 14-channel HATPRO MWR (Rose et al. (2005)) manufactured by Radiometer Physics Gmbh (RPG) was deployed on site during the experiment.
-The HATPRO MWR is a passive instrument measuring the naturally emitted

-- 80 downwelling radiance in two spectral ranges: 22.24 to 31 GHz to retrieve humidity profiles with a low resolution but high accurate integrated water contents (IWV) and liquid water path (LWP).
-The 51 to 58 GHz range, located in the 60 GHz O_2 absorption complex line, is used to retrieve temperature profiles.
-Elevation scans from 5.4° to 90° were used to improve the vertical resolution of temperature profiles assuming that horizontal homogeneity in the vicinity of the instrument is respected.
-A ceilometer Vaisala CL31 was deployed during October to December 2016 replaced by a Vaisala CT25K from January to - 85 April 2017 to determine the cloud base altitude.
-In addition, 21 VAISALA RS92 radiosondes with an expected accuracy of 0.5 K in temperature and 5 % in relative humidity were launched during IOPs.
+Data sampled during a field experiment dedicated to fog process studies carried out at the ANDRA (the French national radioactive waste management agency) atmospheric platform located in Houdelaincourt (48.5623° N, 5.5055° E) in the north-east of France during the winter 2016-2017 are used in this study.
+The experimental site was chosen due to the high occurrence of fog and the possibility to take advantage of a 120 m instrumented tower.
+A large range of in situ instrumentation was deployed during the 6-month experiment: visibility sensors, liquid water content and droplet size distribution measurements, and temperature and relative humidity measurements at different levels above ground (10, 50, 120 m).
+In addition to in situ measurements, a 14-channel HATPRO MWR (Rose et al., 2005) manufactured by Radiometer Physics GmbH (RPG) was deployed on site during the experiment.
+The HATPRO MWR is a passive instrument measuring the naturally emitted downwelling radiance in two spectral ranges: 22.24 to 31 GHz to retrieve humidity profiles with a low resolution but highly accurate integrated water vapour (IWV) content and liquid water path (LWP) and 51 to 58 GHz range, located in the 60 GHz O2 absorption complex line, to retrieve temperature profiles.
+Elevation scans from 5.4 to 90° were used to improve the vertical resolution of temperature profiles, assuming that horizontal homogeneity in the vicinity of the instrument is respected.
+A ceilometer (Vaisala CL31) was deployed during October to December 2016 and replaced by a Vaisala CT25K from January to April 2017 to determine the cloud base altitude.
+In addition, 21 Vaisala RS92 radiosondes with an expected accuracy of 0.5 K in temperature and 5 % in relative humidity were launched during IOPs.
 Tethered balloon measurements were also carried out with the deployment of a cloud particle probe and a turbulence probe.